Observational appearance of Kaluza-Klein black holes: Conclusions

-{The obtained results on optical properties of a rotating black hole in Kaluza-Klein theory described by the parameters of total mass, spin, electric and magnetic charges can be summarized as follows:}
+{Our results on the optical properties of a rotating black hole in Kaluza-Klein theory described by the parameters of total mass, spin, electric and magnetic charges can be summarized as follows:}

 \begin{itemize} \item The photon motion in the close environment of a rotating black hole in Kaluza-Klein theory is extensively explored.
 The photon sphere produced by the photons at the last stable orbits shifts towards the central object under the effect of magnetic and electric charges.